Algebraic Number Starscapes: Geometry

 \subsubsection{Complex Quadratics}

+Irreducible quadratics over $\RR$ have pairs of complex conjugate roots, which makes the complex numbers integral to our discussion.
+As such, we begin with a discussion of homogeneous quadratics over $\CC$.
+This has several advantages\footnote{As $\CC$ is algebraically closed, the space of roots is easy to describe, defining the roots map does not require passing to a field extension, and the $\PSL(2;\CC)$ symmetry can be exhibited at its most natural level of generality.}, and after getting comfortable here we will restrict back to real coefficients to prove Theorem \ref{thm:QuadRoots}.
 In this section we precisely define the space of coefficients, space of roots, and the map $\RootMap\colon\Coefs\to\Roots$ for complex homogeneous quadratics.
 This lays the foundation for a bridge between properties of quadratic numbers and properties of their minimal polynomials, by the following observation.

 \begin{observation} The roots map $\RootMap\colon\Coefs\to\Roots$ is a homeomorphism from the space of complex homogeneous quadratics to the multi-sets of their roots in $\CP^1$. \end{observation}